Friday, August 4, 2017

 I knew that we were headed back to the heat, but I wasn’t expecting it to be 37 degrees, windless, and cloudless in Nha Trang!
 That was a bump in temperature of about 15 degrees and trust me, we felt it.

-After a 3.5 hour ride on a cramped bus we were dropped off on a busy street in Nha Trang – Vietnam’s beach party capital.
+After a nearly four-hour ride on a cramped bus we were dropped off on a busy street in Nha Trang – Vietnam’s beach party capital.
 Fortunately we were able to walk to our hotel, so we strapped on our packs and started trudging down the street.
-The pavement was so hot it felt as if my flip flops were melting and sticking to it.
+The pavement was so hot it felt like my flip flops were melting and sticking to it.
 After a few blocks we found the Golden Sand hotel and the location was excellent – we seemed to be in the heart of the action and the beach was only one short block away.
 Our room was not yet ready so we decided to go out for lunch.
-There were a few restaurants clustered right around our hotel entrance, but they were mostly empty and looked a bit grubby, so we started walking towards the beach, expecting there to be some better options there.
-By this time the “hanger” was really taking hold of the Olsons, likely due to the uncomfortable bus ride, meagre breakfast, the extreme heat, and the challenge of a new place.
+There were a few restaurants clustered right around our hotel entrance, but they were mostly empty and looked a bit grubby, so we started walking towards the beach, hoping for some better options there.
+By this time the “h’anger” was really taking hold of the Olsons, likely due to the uncomfortable bus ride, meagre breakfast, the extreme heat, and the challenge of a new place.
 Tempers were short and patience was thin, and it got worse the further we walked, as we couldn’t find a lunch place we could all agree on.
-Seconds before the punches started flying, we found a nice little restaurant, got seated and ordered a round of cold drinks, which immediately took the edge off, especially since the price of Saigon Greens had hit a new record low – 10,000 dong, which is about 60 cents.
+Seconds before the punches started flying, we found a nice little restaurant, got seated and ordered a round of cold drinks, which immediately took the edge off, especially since the price of Saigon Whites had hit a new record low – 10,000 dong, which is about 60 cents.

 We took the long way back to the hotel to explore the area a bit more and then returned to the room for a round of cool showers, water, and some fresh, dry clothes.
 We turned on the television and found a movie channel with a flick called Mike and Dave Need Wedding Dates.
 It was ridiculous, but pretty funny in parts.
 Fortunately all of the F-shots were bleeped out, but that seemed to be about half of the dialogue.
 I really don’t understand why there is so much profanity in movies these days.
 Sure, a well-placed swear word can packed some comedic punch, but when there is constant profanity any possible impact is reduced to nothing, and it simply grates on the viewer.
 People don’t even talk like that in real life so I have no idea why they insist on doing it in movies.
 That is why finding a great movie that doesn’t have any profanity is such a rare treat.
 Napoleon Dynamite anybody?
 How about Nacho Libre?